breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 <quote>If debugging is the process of removing software bugs, then programming must be the process of putting them in. -- Edsger Dijkstra</quote>

-## How to debug code: The debugging framework
+## How to debug code: The debugging framework!

 The debugging steps and tools may vary significantly depending on the programming language (HTML/CSS, JavaScript, Python, etc.), the libraries, the tools (Pandas, Flask, Express, Rails, Postgres, etc.), and the error message or other patterns and attributes you can notice about the error.

-### Identify the type of bug: Basic Exploration
+### Identify the type of bug: Basic Exploration!

 It's a good idea to break down bugs into "types" so we can prepare strategies for each group type.
 After years of debugging code, I have designated 4 front-end and 4 back-end bug types.